neufieldrobotics/NeuROAM/docs/checklists.md

    1. Make sure the notes file is named correctly: `notes_<payload>_<date>_<time>.<extension>`
 3. TODO: Using the SSD move the data to the storage server.
    - TODO: The data should be moved to the directory `/data/<payload>/<date>/`,
+4. TODO: Use `checksum` to verify that the data was copied correctly.

 # 6. (After) Reset the hardware